 Your content quality is very crucial to the better execution of your blog.
 Keep up the pace high for optimizing it using SEO best practices.
 You can enrich your content with custom infographics

-Most people overload keywords thinking that it will help them reach on the top of Google ranking.
+Most people overload keywords thinking that it will help them reach the top Google ranking.
 But it isn’t true.
-You got to play really well with your keywords in order to have top google ranking.
+You got to play really well with your keywords in order to have a top Google ranking.

 Make sure the keywords are not stuffed.
 The key to it is not to put two keywords in a single sentence.

-12. Put equal efforts in promoting your content
+12. Put equal efforts into promoting your content

-Not only creating quality content will help but you need to put efforts to promote it too.
+Not only creating quality content will help but you need to put effort to promote it too.
 So, this doesn’t mean sharing your blog on social media and other platforms.

 It requires some other in-depth strategies as well.
-The strategies involve paid promotion like Facebook ads and Quuu promote.
+The strategies involve paid promotion like Facebook ads and Quora promotion.
 Consider approaching your audience through email and you can boom your outreach.

-On the other hand, there is black-hat SEO which is illegal tactics and can ban your website.
+On the other hand, there is black-hat SEO which is an illegal tactic and can ban your website.
 So, try doing the legit tactics to avoid any mishap

 13. Link Building: Another important pillar of SEO-best practices.